dojo/docs/developer/design/loader.rst

 The Legacy Loader API
 =====================

-This section reviews the v1.6- synchronous loader API.
-The next section describes how the v1.7 loader emulates this API.

 In order to maintain backcompat with the v1.x line, the v1.7 loader includes the complete synchronous loader API.
 This API is termed the "legacy loader API"; sometimes I'll just write "legacy API".
 Modules that use the legacy API are termed "legacy modules".
-The loader is able to load both legacy modules and AMD modules in the same application.
-This allows client applications expressed with the legacy API to use dojo, dijit, and other libraries that have been expressed with the AMD API.
-In such cases, the loader must operate synchronously since modules written with the legacy API cannot be loaded asynchronously.
-Further, when some or all of the modules are cross domain, the loader must emulate the legacy cross-domain mode--which is actually asynchronous.
-Finally, the loader must provide support for building legacy modules so they may be injected with a script element to facilitate cross-domain loading.
+This section reviews the v1.6- synchronous loader API.
+The next section describes how the v1.7 loader emulates this API.

 Although the API has not changed, the entire legacy loader has been rewritten to leverage the new AMD loader.
-With the exception of one small module (dojo/_kernel/loader), most of the legacy implementation is in dojo.js along side the AMD loader implementation.
-It is has-bracketed so it can be stripped in builds of applications that don't need it.
+Most of the legacy implementation resides in dojo/_kernel/loader.
+What little of the legacy API that bleeds into the AMD loader is carefully has-bracketed so it can be stripped in builds of applications that don't need it.

 The functions dojo.require and dojo.provide define the core of the legacy API.
 Each of these take a module identifier that is identical to an absolute AMD module identifier except that dots are used instead of forward slashes; the legacy